Josh Bell Preview, Player Props: Marlins vs. Padres

 Josh Bell At The Plate

-- In 45 games this season (39.1%), Bell has picked up an RBI, and in 11 of those games (9.6%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 38.8% of his games this season, Bell has driven in at least one run.
+In 11 of those games (9.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.